 |---|---|---|

 | Leverage true-up data | Analyse all true-up reports from the current term.
-Identify over-licensing, under-utilisation, and growth patterns.
-Use this as your factual baseline. | Data-driven negotiations signal to Microsoft you've done your homework.
+Identify over-licensing, under-utilisation, and growth patterns. | Data-driven negotiations signal to Microsoft you’ve done your homework.
 Usage evidence strengthens cost reduction arguments. |

 | Reduce unnecessary quantities | If only 800 of 1,000 M365 E5 licences are actively used, plan to renew for 800.
-Present hard usage evidence to justify the reduction. | Microsoft may resist or try to upsell, but documented under-utilisation is difficult to argue against.
+Present hard usage evidence. | Documented under-utilisation is difficult to argue against.
 You control the narrative. |

-| Negotiate early โ start 9โ12 months out | Engage with Microsoft well before the expiry deadline.
-Present your requirements clearly.
-Define what a "good deal" looks like before discussions begin. | Early engagement gives you time to explore alternatives (CSP, MCA, competing platforms) and avoid the pressure of last-minute decisions. |
+| Negotiate early — start 9–12 months out | Engage with Microsoft well before the expiry deadline.
+Present your requirements clearly. | Early engagement gives you time to explore alternatives (CSP, MCA, competing platforms) and avoid the pressure of last-minute decisions. |

 | Explore contract alternatives | Consider whether the EA is still the right vehicle.
-Microsoft Customer Agreement (MCA), CSP subscriptions, or hybrid approaches may better fit your current strategy. | Demonstrating willingness to explore alternatives creates competitive pressure.
+MCA, CSP subscriptions, or hybrid approaches may better fit. | Demonstrating willingness to explore alternatives creates competitive pressure.
 Microsoft is more flexible when they know you have options. |

-| Address future scenarios contractually | If you anticipate M&A, divestitures, or major workforce changes, negotiate clauses that handle these: volume discount on acquired users, licence transfer rights, flexible reduction terms. | Covering these scenarios upfront prevents paying inflated costs for situations "not in the contract."
+| Address future scenarios contractually | Negotiate clauses for M&A, divestitures, or major workforce changes: volume discount on acquired users, licence transfer rights, flexible reduction terms. | Covering these scenarios upfront prevents paying inflated costs later.
 See MCA Explained. |

-| Align timing with Microsoft's fiscal calendar | Microsoft's fiscal year ends June 30.
-Quarter-ends create quota pressure.
-Use this timing for final concessions โ but don't let it rush your decision. | Sales teams are measurably more flexible near fiscal deadlines.
+| Align timing with Microsoft’s fiscal calendar | Microsoft’s fiscal year ends June 30.
+Quarter-ends create quota pressure. | Sales teams are measurably more flexible near fiscal deadlines.
 A credible threat to delay can unlock additional discounts. |

 A financial services firm with 8,500 Microsoft 365 E3/E5 licences analysed three years of true-up data before their EA renewal.
 The analysis revealed 1,200 unused M365 seats (employees who had left but whose licences were never reclaimed), 450 users on E5 who only needed E3 features, and $2.1M in Azure commitment that consistently went 30% under-utilised.
-Armed with this data, the firm negotiated a right-sized renewal: reduced to 7,300 M365 seats (mixed E3/E5), a conservative Azure commitment with carryover provisions, and a price cap clause for future true-ups.
-Result: $4.2M savings over the 3-year renewal term โ a 22% reduction versus Microsoft's initial proposal.

-Three years of true-up reports contain the factual evidence you need to push back on Microsoft's renewal proposals.
-Our independent Microsoft advisory team can analyse your true-up history, benchmark your pricing, and negotiate your renewal on your behalf โ with no ties to Microsoft.
+Three years of true-up reports contain the factual evidence you need to push back on Microsoft’s renewal proposals.
+Our independent Microsoft advisory team can analyse your true-up history, benchmark your pricing, and negotiate your renewal on your behalf — with no ties to Microsoft.

 | Pitfall | What Goes Wrong | How to Avoid It |